 Slowly move your USB in different directions, listening out for the sound - or for the LED light to flash, if your USB stick has one.

 If you do manage to make contact, quickly open the device’s folder and transfer your files across to your PC.
 This may be a bit fiddly if you have to hold the USB stick in a strange position, so you might want to get someone else to carry out the transfer with you.

 Should you successfully get your files off using this method, thank your lucky stars – then bin the stick!

 There are several free recovery software programs you can download to retrieve files.
 We found MiniTool Power Data Recovery the easiest, which you can download from this website it has a 1GB limit.

-Open the installer, select I accept the agreement and click Next >.
+Open the installer.
+Read the agreement carefully and if you are happy select I accept the agreement and click Next >.

 Click Next > again, followed by Yes in the popup box.